kreative-kat/ko_ug_draft_conversion/user guide.md

 This instruction can be used at each debugging session, or you can add it to the `~/.gdbinit` file.

 <span style="text-decoration:underline;">Known issue</span>: GDB follow-fork-mode cannot be used to follow the child process after a fork.
 To enable debugging of a child process, you can add a variable to the parent KM environment.
-For more information, see “[Debugging Child Processes and exec Workloads](#debugging-child-processes-and-exec-workloads).”
+For more information, see “[Debugging Child Processes and exec Workloads][45].”

 ### Example: Debugging a Workload with KM GDB